-With electronics driving AF, the rate of focus change caused by the focus ring can be electronically controlled and it can be variable, based on focus ring rotation speed.
+Electronically driven MF enables the rate of focus change to be variable based on focus ring rotation speed.
 Implemented well, the variability can be an advantage.
 More often, I find it a hindrance and I'm only relatively happy with the design of this lens' variable focus adjustment rate feature.
 I'm also only moderately happy with the responsiveness of the focus ring with a quick rotation sometimes not adjusting the focus distance.

 Because of the dual speed MF ring, large focus distance adjustments can be made very quickly while precise fine-tuning is made available.
 But, an inconsistent focus ring rotation rate change can prove somewhat challenging when trying to quickly rock the focusing ring back and forth to fine tune focusing.
 Using marked focus ring pulls with this lens requires a skillful rate of turn, both in setup and execution of the pull.
 I'd rather have a single adjustment rate and this feature has become available via a menu option in some of Canon's latest cameras.